 Now.
 With my mom’s cancer, everything was different.
-From day one I was involved in everything, even before we knew for sure that the growth was malignant.
-I’ve escorted her to doctor’s appointments, operations, tests, treatments.
-I have learned, and can flawlessly pronounce cancer terminology like I’m a freaking pro ( hit me up Grey’s Anatomy casting directors).
-I have gone wig shopping, and I’ve waited in line for hours to get the needed drugs and documents.
+From day one, I was involved in everything, even before we knew for sure that the growth was malignant.
+I’ve escorted her to doctor’s appointments, operations, tests, and treatments.
+I have learned and can flawlessly pronounce cancer terminology like I’m a freaking pro ( hit me up, Grey’s Anatomy casting directors).
+I have gone wig shopping and waited in line for hours to get the needed drugs and documents.

 My takeaway: then + now.
 Cancer is a scary thing.
 Finding out both parents have cancer is even more terrifying.
 But I’ve found out that the more involved I was allowed to be, the more research I could do, the better.

 I could get informed and ask questions.
 Knowing what the beast looks like, knowing its name, and seeing what’s being done to fight it, makes it all the less terrifying.

 Talk about a double whammy, seven years apart.
 Cancer.
 Seriously?
 WTF?
 Both parents have cancer!

 Then.
 Seven years ago saying the word ‘cancer’ out loud was a challenge at first.
 I can only presume hearing it was almost as tough.
 Talking about cancer was almost taboo.
 For the longest time, it was only our immediate family and close friends that knew about my dad’s illness.
 Very slowly, and only after he had been doing well and getting positive results, did I start telling other people.